John Colborne, 1st Baron Seaton: Canada

 In August 1828 Colborne was appointed Lieutenant Governor of Upper Canada.
 As Lieutenant Governor, Colborne increased the population of the province by 70% by initiating an organised system of immigration to bring in settlers from Britain.
 He also aided settlement by expanding the communication and transportation infrastructure through a campaign to build roads and bridges.
 He brought changes to the structure of the legislative council, increased fiscal autonomy and encouraged greater independence in the judiciary.
 In 1829 he founded Upper Canada College as a school based on the Elizabeth College, Guernsey model to educate boys in preparation for becoming leaders of the colonies.

 During Colborne's period of office as commander-in-chief, the Family Compact promoted resistance to the political principle of responsible government.
 At the end of its lifespan, the Compact would be condemned by Lord Durham as "a petty corrupt insolent Tory clique".
 In both Upper Canada, which was under Colborne's administration, and Lower Canada, which was under the direct administration of Colborne's superior, Governor General Lord Gosford, this resistance to responsible government, together with conflicts between the assembly and the executive over fiscal matters, as well as a difficult economic situation, led to the Rebellions of 1837.

 In January 1836 Colborne became commander-in-chief of all the armed forces in British North America.
 He was promoted to the local rank of lieutenant general on 8 July 1836.
 Colborne personally led the offensive at the Battle of Saint-Eustache in December 1837 defeating the rebel force which had become holed up in a church.
+His forces burnt the church and set fire to surrounding buildings.
+Afterwards, he led the sack of the nearby village of Saint-Benoît, burning much of the village.
+The French-Canadians gave him the nickname "Le vieux brûlot" ("the old fire-breather").